 A Blogging4Jobs reader asked, “I was just laid off on 4/8.
 I live in Texas and if I can would like to find a job here.
 If by the end of May I do not have any success, I would like to relocate to California as my children live there (I am divorced).
 My question is, can I relocate and collect unemployment there until I find a job?”

 Job seekers often consider all their options when looking for employment after being displaced.
-Sometimes we, as job seekers are re-evaluating our priorities and choose to relocate for personal reasons and other times job seekers are moving to regions and cities where the employment picture is most more pleasant.
+Sometimes we as job seekers are re-evaluating our priorities and choose to relocate for personal reasons and other times job seekers are moving to regions and cities where the employment picture is most more pleasant.
 Whatever the reason, this question is not unusual and is certainly one worth addressing with a blog post.

-Yes, You Can Collect Unemployment If You Move or Relocate?
+Yes, You Can Collect Unemployment If You Move or Relocate

 The answer is yes, you can relocate and continue to collect unemployment.
 State requirements vary, however, so it is extremely important to visit your new local employment office as soon as possible and let them know you wish to transfer your unemployment benefits.
-The internet is also extremely helpful as well, and I recommend that you visit your the current state where in collect UI as well as the new state you are relocating to.
+The internet is also extremely helpful as well, and I recommend that you visit the current state where you collect UI as well as the new state you are relocating to.
 For example, if you are relocating to Alaska, you can visit their FAQ section of their website to learn about UI benefits in Alaska if you have relocated.